Park base helps anti-Wall Street protest endure

 Police and the city cannot rely on public park rules such as a mandatory closing time in order to evacuate the area.

-Plaza owner Brookfield Office Properties BPO.N, a commercial real estate corporation, meanwhile has made it clear the situation is becoming untenable for it.
+Plaza owner Brookfield Office Properties, a commercial real estate corporation, meanwhile has made it clear the situation is becoming untenable for it.

 "Because many of the protesters refuse to cooperate by adhering to the rules, the park has not been cleaned. ...
 As a result, sanitary conditions have risen to an unacceptable level," Brookfield spokeswoman Melissa Coley said in a statement on Monday.